askft/go-behave/README.md

 ### Creating behavior tree instances

 An instance of a `BehaviorTree` type can be created by passing a `Config` object to the `NewBehaviorTree` function.
-Config has two fields - `Owner` and `Data`, both of type `interface{}`.
+In addition to have a reference to an actual root node, `Config` has two fields - `Owner` and `Data`, both of type `interface{}`.
 How you choose to use these fields is up to you.
 Commonly, `Owner` refers to the entity to which the behavior tree is attached, and `Data` refers to some kind of storage mechanism, such as a `Blackboard` (e.g. ([store/Blackboard.go](store/blackboard.go))) or any structure of your choice.
 The types of `Owner` and `Data` will of course have to be asserted inside the application specific nodes at runtime.

 ## <a id="installation" style="text-decoration:none;color:inherit;">Installation</a>